-Nikki Haley's stops for Georgia senators caps slew of appearances to help GOP candidates
+Nikki Haley's stops for Georgia senators cap slew of appearances to help GOP candidates

 NIKKI HALEY'S ADVOCACY GROUP HITS GEORGIA DEM WARNOCK AS 'ANTI-TAXPAYER,' 'PRO-COMMUNIST' RADICAL

 Haley has long been a popular and prominent figure in Republican politics since becoming South Carolina governor in 2011 as part of the Tea Party wave.
-She also was watched closely during her tenure as U.N. ambassador during the Trump administration, and speculation about her next move has followed her since her departure from that role at the end of 2018.
+She also was watched closely during her tenure as U.N. ambassador during the Trump administration, and since her departure from that role at the end of 2018.

-Although widely floated as a possible 2024 Republican candidate, she has made no clear moves in that direction -- and prior speculation by media analysts and commentators about Haley’s future (including that she would replace Vice President Mike Pence as President Trump's running mate) has often proven false.
+Although widely floated as a possible 2024 presidential candidate, she has made no clear moves in that direction -- and prior speculation by media analysts and commentators about Haley’s future (including that she would replace Vice President Mike Pence as President Trump's running mate) has often proven false.

 Instead, she has set up an advocacy group, Stand for America, which has been vocal about the dangers of socialism and left-wing extremism.
 She has spent much of the general election campaign encouraging voters to go to the polls for other candidates, including in a number of tight races that ultimately tipped the GOP’s way.